Impeachment trial: Ban Trump from office or prepare for violence, Democrats say | DW | 11.02.2021

 DeGette's statements were accompanied by footage of Trump supporters attempting to break through police barriers shouting "we were invited here by the president of the United States."

-The impeachment managers have already showed several video recordings depicting the physical and mental harm wrought by Trump's supporters.
+The impeachment managers have already shown several video recordings depicting the physical and mental harm wrought by Trump's supporters.

 Trump's attorneys will launch their case on Friday at the latest.